 57. RB Greg Gold, 5-10, 191, 4.45, Irving High

 Tailbacks in the Metroplex are sometimes overlooked, but that is not with case with Gold, who got the attention of several D-I recruiters by racking up 1,903 yards on 237 carries and 20 TDs, not including the 155 yards he added as a return man.
 Gold has a 420 BP, 29 ½" vertical leap and carries a fine 3.5 GPA.
 He took the ACT on June 9.
-Despite reports to the contrary, Gold has committed to Oklahoma State and chose the Cowboys over Northwestern, Notre Dame, Iowa State, Wisconsin, Vanderbilt, Texas A&M, Washington, Nebraska, Alabama and Georgia.
+Gold has committed to Oklahoma State and chose the Cowboys over Northwestern, Notre Dame, Iowa State, Wisconsin, Vanderbilt, Texas A&M, Washington, Nebraska, Alabama and Georgia.

 58. RB Phillip Fuller, 5-11, 180, 4.45, Irving Nimitz